quicwg/base-drafts/draft-ietf-quic-recovery.md

 {{?RFC6675}}, and RACK {{?RACK=I-D.ietf-tcpm-rack}}.
 This section provides an overview of how these algorithms are implemented in QUIC.

-A packet is declared lost under the following conditions:
+A packet is declared lost if it meets both of the following conditions:

-* The packet is unacknowledged, retransmittable, and was sent prior to an acknowledged packet.
+* The packet is in-flight, and was sent prior to an acknowledged packet.

 * Either its packet number is kPacketThreshold smaller than an acknowledged packet ({{packet-threshold}}), or it was sent long enough in the past